Laurii1i/ChurnPrediction/README.md

 While this project demonstrates effective churn prediction and deployment, it could be further strengthened by analyzing **model convergence** and **overfitting**.
 For example, checking the convergence of the Logistic Regression model would ensure the iterative optimization reached a stable solution after one-hot encoding increased the feature space.
 Examining overfitting by comparing training and test performance or visualizing learning curves for Random Forest and XGBoost—could help fine-tune the models and improve generalization.

 Additionally, the models were trained with basic parameter choices and **hyperparameter tuning was not extensively performed**.
 Exploring a wider range of parameters could potentially improve model performance and better align predictions with business objectives.
-Incorporating these analyses and experiments would provide deeper insights into model reliability and robustness in real-world scenarios.
+Incorporating these analyses and experiments would provide deeper insights into model reliability and robustness in real-world scenarios.¨

+## License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file in the repository for full details.